 Use the SPF in your makeup to touch-up your sun protection.
 Don't use your makeup as your only SPF protection as the SPF in makeup is not adequate to fully protect your skin!

 Make SPF application the last step in your skincare routine but before makeup application.
 Generally speaking, your sun protection will be moisturizing enough that you don't need to apply moisturizer.
 If you really need to moisturize, use a water based moisturizer or try using a moisturizing primer after your sun protection has been applied.

 Always wait 10-15 minutes between layers to ensure everything is absorbed before you add the next layer.

 Stay between 30 and 50 SPF.
 There is no scientific data to show that SPF above 50 protects from UVA/UVB rays at a higher rate.

-Wear SPF even in the winter and when it's overcast.
+Wear SPF even in the winter, if you're in a car or by a window, and when it's overcast.
 Just because you don't see the sun doesn't mean that it's rays are less harmful.